This article has links to products and services we love, which we may make commission from.

 You can see Kitty Hawk Pier in the distance!

-It is also home to Duck Woods Country Club, which is a members’ recreational golf course that allows accompanied or unaccompanied guests to play.
+It is also home to Duck Woods Country Club, a members’ recreational golf course where accompanied or unaccompanied guests can play.

 Steamers Restaurant is a busy two-story restaurant specializing in seafood.